Follow our Instructions for Use "IFU" for printing our 3D resins.

 - remove prints from the build platform with a spatula

-- remove any uncured resin from the surface of the prints by dipping them up and down inside Cleaning Fluid WS1 as fast as possible (in less than a minute) to avoid over dissolving / smoothing the prints o with fast with a magnet stirrer (wash mode)
+- remove any uncured resin from the surface of the prints by dipping them up and down inside Cleaning Fluid WS1 Bio.
+Optionally a magnet stirrer (wash mode) can be used

-- dip prints in a container filled up with our Cleaning Fluid WS2 Bio and postcure them in a light box.
+- after cleaning the prints dip them again in a container filled up with fresh Cleaning Fluid Bio** and postcure them in a light box.
 Recommended light box post curing times:

 - 5-10 minutes is normally enough for getting a dry surface